Skip to main content

 2

-Configure first branch
+Configure the first branch

 3

-Add actions to branch
+Add actions to the branch

 Add actions that execute when conditions are met.
+Each branch points to a target action.

 4